American Clean Power

 Is clean energy expensive?

-No. The costs of wind and solar have fallen by 42% and 57% respectively over the last decade, making them the most affordable sources of new energy in many parts of the country.
-In many places, it’s now cheaper to build new wind and solar projects than it is to continue operating legacy power plants.
+No. The costs of wind and solar have fallen significantly over the last decade, making them the most affordable sources of new energy in many parts of the country.
+In many places, it’s now cheaper to build new wind and solar projects than it is to continue operating legacy power plants or build new gas power plants.

 Is clean energy reliable?